bodylabs/monocle/README.md

 Installation
 ------------

-1. Install [Visual Studio Express 2013 for Windows Desktop][vstudio].
+1. Install [Visual Studio Express 2013 Community Edition][vstudio].
+2. Install the [Visual Studio Installer Projects Extension][setuppackage].
-2. Install the Kinect SDK.
+3. Install the Kinect SDK.
-3. Clone the repository and update the submodule.
+4. Clone the repository and update the submodule.
-5. Open anb build the solution.
+5. Open and build the solution.
 The app will automatically install all the remaining dependencies.